NLP-UBC/NLP-UBC.github.io/_pages/reading_group.md

 To stay up-to-date, please feel free to join our Mailing List by signing up to nlp-rg@cs.ubc.ca through Majordomo.

-Send an email To: majordomo@cs.ubc.ca with the Message: subscribe nlp-rg@cs.ubc.ca
+Send an email To: majordomo@cs.ubc.ca with the Message: subscribe nlp-rg [your CWL username]@cs.ubc.ca

 For questions, issues and inquiries, please email ubc-nlp@cs.ubc.ca